LLM in Information Technology Law

 This course will examine the EU data protection regime as set out in the General Data Protection Regulation ((EU) 2016/679) on the protection of individuals with regard to the processing of personal data and the free movement of such data (GDPR).
 It will provide you with an overview of the terminology and underlying principles of data protection and address specific areas and requirements for data controllers and processors that are subject to the new EU regime.

-- International and European Media Law (20 credits)
+International and European Law of the Media (20 credits)

 This course will examine the impact of International and European law on, firstly, the structure of media markets and, secondly, the content of media services.
 The course will start with a discussion of the nature of the media, the media 'value chain', and the relationship between media freedom, freedom of expression and other human rights.
 It will examine the various international organisations competent in the media field and the regulatory strategies that are being adopted to deal with media convergence and globalisation.
 In relation to structural matters, consideration will be given to consolidation of media ownership and state funding of the media, in particular public service broadcasting.
 In relation to content controls, the course will examine attempts to create a more equitable flow of media content and concerns over 'media imperialism', the regulatory problems posed by pornography and hate speech and the balance to be struck between freedom of the media and privacy.